utdata/icj-project-template/README.md

 Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment.

-## Technical bits on how this project is structured
+## Technical notes on how this project is structured

 ### Gulp